drakkan/sftpgo/docker/README.md

 This image is based on the popular [Alpine Linux project](https://alpinelinux.org/), available in [the `alpine` official image](https://hub.docker.com/_/alpine).
 Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.

 This variant is highly recommended when final image size being as small as possible is desired.
 The main caveat to note is that it does use [musl libc](https://musl.libc.org/) instead of [glibc and friends](https://www.etalabs.net/compare_libcs.html), so certain software might run into issues depending on the depth of their libc requirements.
 However, most software doesn't have an issue with this, so this variant is usually a very safe choice.
 See [this Hacker News comment thread](https://news.ycombinator.com/item?id=10782897) for more discussion of the issues that might arise and some pro/con comparisons of using Alpine-based images.

-### `sftpgo:<version>-distroless`

-This image is based on the popular [Distroless project](https://github.com/GoogleContainerTools/distroless).
-We use the latest Debian based distroless image as base.

-Distroless variant contains only a statically linked sftpgo binary and its minimal runtime dependencies and so it doesn't allow shell access (no shell is installed).
-SQLite support is disabled since it requires CGO and so a C runtime which is not installed.
-The default data provider is `bolt`, all the supported data providers except `sqlite` work.
-We only provide the slim variant and so the optional `git` dependency is not available.

 ### `sftpgo:<suite>-slim`